-Watch our new video to learn how EPA budget cuts will harm Maine's environment.
+Watch our video to learn how EPA budget cuts would harm Maine's environment.

 The first proposal from the Administration was the Fiscal Year 2018 Budget Blueprint, which singled out EPA for the deepest cuts of any domestic agency, cutting its budget by $2.6 billion (31%) and its workforce by 3,200 (21%) and completely eliminating more than 50 EPA programs.
 These cuts would cause serious harm nationwide and would be particularly damaging for states like Maine where our environment and economy are tightly intertwined.
 Read more about these impacts to Maine, in NRCM’s report Damaging Maine: The Impacts of Proposed Cuts to the EPA Budget.

 The proposed FY18 EPA budget, adjusted for inflation, would be cut to levels not seen since the 1970s.
 The radical staffing cuts would be unprecedented in the 47-year history of the agency.
 Because much of EPA’s budget supports initiatives carried out at the state level, the severity of these cuts would cripple the ability of Maine and other states to protect our air, water, and health.
 In fact, the cuts would set the states up for failure.
 And failure within individual states would mean more cross-border pollution to neighboring states—a serious concern for Maine.